Osceola Public Library Community Needs Response Plan

 Objectives

-1. A member of the library staff will contact the activities director at the Good Samaritan Society to coordinate a lending program with their residents by January of 2017.
+1. A member of the library staff will have contact with someone from the Good Samaritan Center monthly to ensure the lending program is functioning well.

-2. A member of the library staff will create and make available a request form for library materials for the nursing home residents by January of 2017.
+2. A member of the library staff will monitor requests for library materials from the nursing home residents monthly.

-3. A member of the library staff will offer technology help as needed with the book-a-librarian program or provide traditional teaching programs by June of 2017.
+3. A member of the library staff will offer technology help as needed with the book-a-librarian program or provide traditional teaching programs and will advertise this at the local senior center by July 1st, 2020.

 Evaluation Plan

-The Osceola Public Library will review the overall strategic plan annually in the fall.
-The five member library board with the help of Bryce Anderson, Shelia Cermak or Betty Rieck, plus the library staff, will evaluate, critique, and update the plan as indicated by the various goals and objectives.
+The Osceola Public Library will review the overall strategic plan annually the first of the year.
+The five member library board plus the library staff, will evaluate, critique, and update the plan as indicated by the various goals and objectives.
 The library board meets monthly so if reviews or changes are needed more often or a problem presents, it can be corrected prior to the next annual review.
 We obtain patron input through feedback from our monthly article in the local newspaper, a suggestion box in the library, facebook page comments, and web site comments.
 We also take daily input from patrons via face-to-face contact.

 Leave a Reply